MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver.md

 [Ultra
 disks](https://docs.microsoft.com/azure/virtual-machines/linux/disks-enable-ultra-ssd)
-are now available for IO demanding applications where one replaces [Write Accelerator](https://docs.microsoft.com/azure/virtual-machines/windows/how-to-enable-write-accelerator) premium storage.
+Ultra disks are now available for IO demanding applications.
+When available, it is recommended in place of [Write Accelerator](https://docs.microsoft.com/azure/virtual-machines/windows/how-to-enable-write-accelerator) premium storage.
 Performance metrics, such as IOPS and MB/s, can be individually increased or decreased without the need to reboot.

 For SAP on Azure, the [Azure Virtual Machines planning and implementation for SAP